Keloid scars: Diagnosis and treatment

 If you have a keloid, your dermatologist can create a treatment plan tailored to your needs.

 How do dermatologists treat keloids?

-Before your appointment with a dermatologist, it’s helpful to think about what you expect from treatment.
-Think how you would answer the following questions:
+Before your appointment with a dermatologist: It’s helpful to think about what you expect from treatment.
+For example, how would you answer the following questions:

 Is easing a symptom like pain or itch most important to you?

 Will flattening or softening the keloid help you feel better?

 If you have a keloid on your ear, is your primary goal to wear earrings again?

 Knowing what you expect will help your dermatologist provide you with realistic information about what treatment can do.
 It will also help your dermatologist create your treatment plan.

 If you’ve had keloid treatment before, make sure your dermatologist knows